 During the current monitoring period, sampling has been carried out in line with the methodology requirement.
 For year 1, 2, 3 default values for Solar Lighting Systems has been applied.
-For year 4, monitoring survey has been conducted during the third year to arrive at the value as per Option 2, para 5.1.3 of AMS III AR.
+For year 4, 5 and 6, monitoring survey has been conducted during the third year to arrive at the value as per Option 2, para 5.1.3 of AMS III AR.
 Version 5.

-No ICS has been implemented until the end of the monitoring period.
+No ICS was implemented during the current monitoring period.